 GDPR privacy notice for pupils and their families

 Schools are currently required to inform pupils and their families about how their personal data may be collected and used.
-This requirement will remain once the GDPR comes into effect on 25 May 2018; however, schools will be required to revise their privacy notices to include further information on processing individuals’ personal data, in order to be compliant with the GDPR.
+This requirement remains since GDPR came into effect on 25.5.18; however, schools will be required to revise their privacy notices to include further information on processing individuals’ personal data, in order to be compliant with the GDPR.

 Who processes your information?